Limburg (Belgium)

-Limburg is located west of the Meuse (Maas), which separates it from the similarly-named Dutch province of Limburg.
+Limburg is located west of the Meuse (Maas), which separates it from the similarly named Dutch province of Limburg.
 To the south it shares a border with the French-speaking province of Liège, with which it also has historical ties.
 To the north and west are the old territories of the Duchy of Brabant.
 Today these are the Flemish provinces of Flemish Brabant and Antwerp to the west, and the Dutch province of North Brabant to the north.
+Historically Belgian Limburg is roughly equivalent to the Dutch-speaking part of the secular lordship of the medieval Prince-Bishopric of Liège, which was dominated by the County of Loon.